Lead Apron – What Is It Used For?

 10.14.20 | Wednesday | Nofit Amir

-Healthcare personnel, especially doctors and technicians, as well as first responders and scientists working with radioactive chemicals, are always at the risk of suffering severe exposure.
-Efforts to minimize exposure while increasing efficiency for this group of people have led to the design of modern lead aprons which are much more effective than their older siblings in reducing radioactive hazards.
+Healthcare personnel, especially doctors and technicians, as well as first responders and scientists working with radiation, are always at risk of suffering severe exposure.
+Efforts to minimize exposure while increasing efficiency for this group of people have led to the design of modern lead aprons which are much more effective than their older siblings in reducing radiation hazards.

 What is a lead apron?

-A lead apron is personal protective equipment made of radioactive shield material, worn to drastically minimize the dosage of radioactivity the wearer absorbs.
-The suit is made from rubber and lead and can be designed in a variety of ways.
-Each design, however, offers protection for the vital parts of the body as well as increased mobility and less weight.
+A lead apron is personal protective equipment (PPE) made of radiation shielding material, worn to minimize the dose of radiation the wearer absorbs.
+The protective fabric in the apron is made from lead-infused rubber and can be designed in a variety of ways.
+Each design, however, offers protection for the vital parts of the body, many times resulting in decreased mobility and heavy weight.

 The parts of a lead apron are:

 - Front cover: Full frontal protection is available.
-Made from a durable rubber material, the cover extends from the collar bone down to halfway between the knee and feet.
-The lead lining in the material is thick but light enough for comfort.
+Made from a durable rubber material, the cover extends from the collarbone down to halfway between the knee and feet.
+The lead lining in the material is protective but light enough for comfort.
 The front cover has buttons or buckles to fasten the overlaying cover in place.
 There are also leaded pockets for extra convenience.

-- The lower shield: The second part of the frontal shield covers the lower parts of the body from the waist down.
-There may also be a special collar called a gonadal collar.
-This provided an extra cover for the gonads and reproductive organs.
+- The leaded skirt: The second main part of the apron covers the lower parts of the body from the waist down.

-- Arm and shoulder cover: For arm protection, most aprons come with leaded gloves that extend up to the elbow.
-The shoulders of the main front cover have extra pads and memory cotton for extra support.
-This reduces the risk of back and muscular aches commonly experienced after prolonged use of lead aprons.
+- Arm and shoulder cover: Some aprons come with leaded sleeves extending up to the shoulder for arm protection.
+The shoulders area the main front cover may have extra pads and memory foam for extra support.

-- Belt: Belts are sometimes added to increase comfort and efficiency.
-They may also hold digital radioactive counters for real-time monitoring.
+- Belt: Belts are sometimes added to increase comfort and stability.
+They may also hold digital radiation counters for real-time monitoring.

 How lead aprons are used

 Lead aprons are used for medical procedures involving radiation at comparatively low doses.
-Fluoroscopy, dental procedure, and x-ray are some examples.
-A lead apron must be checked for a tear or wear before use and carefully removed afterward.
-It is also recommended to have a digital radiation counter or regular radiation level checks.
-For storage, they should be stored in an airless wardrobe, hung freely and not squeezed or folded.
+Fluoroscopy, dental procedures, and x-ray are some examples.
+A lead apron must be checked for breakages in the protective material before initial use and discarded if found.
+It is also recommended to have a radiation badge on the outside and inside of the apron for continued monitoring of dose.
+For storage, they should be hung freely to avoid squeezing or folding which may lead to cracks.

 Benefits of using a modern lead apron

-- Safety: Lead aprons can attenuate up to 90% of 80 kVp radiation.
+- Safety: Lead aprons can attenuate over 90% of 80 kVp radiation.
 This is possible because they offer the same protection as 0.25- to 1-mm thick lead.
 This protection is important because of the common health complications which health workers suffer after long years of radiation exposure.
-Some of these are seizures, migraines, organ failure, etc. Using lead aprons drastically reduces the chances for these conditions to develop.
+Some of these are cancer, cataracts, etc. Using lead aprons drastically reduces the chances of cancer while goggles marginally reduce the probability of cataracts.

-- Comfort: Lead aprons amazingly combine safety and comfort.
+- Comfort: Lead aprons should combine safety and comfort.
 Traditional lead protection equipment is heavy and reduces mobility to a large extent.
-Lead aprons are light, allowing the wearers to move as much as they want and perform all their activities.
+Modern lead aprons may be lighter, allowing the wearers to move as much as they want and perform all their activities.

-Is it important to note that lead aprons are only used for certain types of radiation?
-Heavier isotopes like 111In, 131I, 137Cs, or 131I.
+It is important to note that lead aprons are only used for certain types of radiation.
+Heavy isotopes such as 111In, 131I, 137Cs, or 131I emit radiation in frequencies that easily penetrate common aprons.
 For those, heavier personal protective equipment is required.
 However, lead aprons are enough for most hospital procedures.

 Frequently Asked Questions